sabbagh99/Reading-Notes/code-401/Reading_notes_401_27.md

-* # Intents, Activities, and SharedPreferences
+# A) Intents, Activities, and SharedPreferences

 ## 1. Tasks : " task is a collection of activities that users interact with when performing a certain job "